ymatsunaga/mdtoolbox-doc/introduction.rst

 MDToolbox is a MATLAB/Octave toolbox for statistical analysis of molecular dynamics (MD) simulation data of biomolecules.
-It consists of a collection of MATLAB functions covering the following types of scientific computations:
+It consists of a collection of MATLAB/Octave functions covering the following types of scientific computations:

 * I/O for trajectory, coordinate, and topology files used for MD simulation